Sharath1036/Sharath1036/README.md

     ABOUT ME
 </h2>

-I'm a currently working as a Software Engineer specializing in LLMs at Salk AI.
-My inclination lies towards Generative AI and Natural Language Processing where I'm constantly exploring various models that can be integrated into applications.
+I'm a currently working as a Software Engineer, LLMs at Salk AI.
+My inclination lies towards Generative AI and Natural Language Processing where I'm constantly researching about advancements in these fields to be used while building products.

-Additionally, I possess skills in Web Developement with Django (integration of AI models and server side scripting, database integration) and ReactJS (creation of dynamic frontend components) as my main tech stacks and I also worked with UI/UX Design in Figma where I created frontend designs, wireframes and prototypes.
+I've previously worked as a Developer and UI/UX Designer too and helped organizations upscale their business using the relevant tech stacks.
+I'm not actively working on these fields but can get back into it when required

 I graduated with a BTech in Electronics and Communication from D.J.
 Sanghvi College of Engineering in June 2024.